Books

 A guidebook with color photos & descriptions of more than 400 flowers in “The Natural State” and organized by color.

 Highly recommended for beginner or experienced native plant enthusiast.
 Organized by color.
+Don Kurz has added 10 new treatments, updated some photos, and added new names to some species.

 Moderately technical, but useful for serious beginners as well as more experienced enthusiasts.
 Dwight Moore, in addition to his own publications and books, taught several of the other authors in this list and is one of the giants of Arkansas botany.

-Niering, William A. and Olmstead, Nancy C., The Audubon Society Field Guide to North American Wildflower, Eastern Region, published by Chanticleer Press (Alfred A. Knopf, Inc.), ISBN 0-394-50432-1
+Niering, William A. and Olmstead, Nancy C. 2001.
+National Audubon Society Field Guide to North American Wildflowers – Eastern Region.
+Chanticleer Press (Alfred A. Knopf, Inc.).
+ISBN 0-394-50432-1.

 Not specific to Arkansas, but many Arkansas species are shown and described.
 The photography is not as good as the Hunter books but it is a good general reference.

-Slaughter, Carl R., Wild Orchids of Arkansas.
-Publisher unknown, ISBN 0-9638497-0-0
+Slaughter, Carl R. 1993.
+Wild Orchids of Arkansas.
+Self published.
+ISBN 0-9638497-0-0.

-Shows only the 40-odd orchids found in Arkansas.
+Features the 40-odd orchids found in Arkansas.
 The photographs are full-page and superb.
 This is a book to keep at home and enjoy – one would never want to risk damaging it by using it in the field.

 Also somewhat technical, useful mostly for anyone who wants to know in which counties of the state a plant has been spotted.

-Smith, Edwin B., Keys to the Flora of Arkansas.
-Published by the University of Arkansas Press, ISBN 1-55728-312-5
+Smith, Edwin B. 1994.
+Keys to the Flora of Arkansas.
+University of Arkansas Press.
+ISBN 1-55728-312-5.

+This comprehensive guide includes taxonomic keys to the families, genera, species, and infraspecific taxa of all the known vascular plants of Arkansas.
 Indispensable for the serious enthusiast or botanist who wishes to key out Arkansas plants, but very technical and not recommended for beginners.

-Taylor, W. Carl, Arkansas Ferns and Fern Allies.
-Published by the Milwaukee Public Museum, ISBN 0-89326-097-5
+Taylor, W. Carl.
+1984.
+Arkansas Ferns and Fern Allies.
+Milwaukee Public Museum.
+ISBN 0-89326-097-5.

 More technical, as is required for the ferns and related plants.
 Line drawings, but no photographs.
 This book is unfortunately out of print but used copies may be available.